bachya/ExpandSync/README.md

 * Unfortunately, aText does not allow programmatic access to its snippet database; as such, there is a rather manual nature to this (you most likely won't be running this on a regular cron job).
 * Because neither aText nor TextExpander iOS tracks snippets that have been deleted, there's no way to tell both applications to simultaneously delete a snippet.
 I'm working on a "ask-the-user" method, but in the meantime, snippets will have to be manually deleted from both sides.
+* Currently, dynamic text – dates, etc. – are not translated between programs.
+I'm planning to address in a future version.

 # Known Issues & Future Releases